-The program shares methods and paradigms used in Carnegie Mellon University’s M.E.T. graduate program in Entertainment Technology.
+The Summer NHSGA Program shares methods and paradigms used in Carnegie Mellon's Masters of Entertainment Technology (M.E.T.) graduate program.
 The NHSGA shares the rigor of the M.E.T. program, and students who enroll are expected to fulfill all the requirements of the program, including, without limitation: attending and participating in all classes; completing all assigned coursework, homework, projects, exams and any other program requirements.
-This isn't a summer camp at which high school students play games all day.
-Our curriculum is designed to elevate the students’ rigor and discipline and prepare them for the college experience upon which they will shortly embark.
+This isn't a summer camp where students play games all day.
+Our curriculum is designed to elevate the students’ rigor and discipline and prepare them for the college experience upon which they'll shortly embark.

 The program encourages all enthusiastic students to apply.
-No particular technical or artistic skills are needed, although we support students in areas they may already be passionate about, whether visual arts, software engineering, or music.
-Teams are created of two artists, two programmers, a sound designer/composer, and a producer.
-All students receive deep instruction in all those areas, and students leave our preparatory coursework ready to perform any role on the team to which they are assigned.
+No particular technical or artistic skills are needed, although we support students in areas they may already be passionate about, whether visual arts, software engineering or music.
+Teams are created of two artists, two programmers, a sound designer/composer and a producer.
+All students receive deep instruction in all those areas, and students leave our preparatory coursework ready to perform any role on the team to which they're assigned.
 We know this process works, as every year our best teams produce work at a similar level of quality delivered by beginning graduate students.

-Regardless of your background, if you're interested in exploring the world of video game development, the National High School Game Academy is the program for you.
+Regardless of academic background, if students are interested in exploring the world of video game development, the National High School Game Academy is the program for you.

 The NHSGA is housed at the Entertainment Technology Center and all NHSGA students avail themselves of all state-of-the-art game-related technology available there.

-Class instruction consists of daily lectures and workshops centered on crucial skills needed to build a video game.
-Topics include Programming in Unity, 2D art, 3D art, project management, and sound design / music composition.
+In the first two weeks of the program, class instruction consists of daily lectures and workshops centered on crucial skills needed to build a video game.
+Topics include Programming in Unity, 2D art, 3D art, project management, and sound design/music composition.
 These all receive equal weight.
 Homework is assigned in every class, and the NHSGA instructors grade and evaluate the homework in order to assign the students to their ideal role when team assignments arrive.
 These lectures run 9 a.m. to 5 p.m. every day for the first two weeks.
 Lunch is provided.

-Each student then builds two collaborative projects before the end of the summer.
+Over the last four weeks of the program, each student then builds two collaborative projects.
 The first is a “Lightning Round,” where teams are first selected and then given one week to build from scratch an old-school arcade game such as Pac-Man or Galaga.
 This dynamic week teaches the students how best to navigate collaboration and teamwork in an intense, deadline driven environment.
 During this week, students work 9 a.m. to 5 p.m. on their project with hands-on mentoring of the Instructors, followed by teamwork back in the dorms.
 The teams present their interim work, where the students first experience faculty critique.
-This week ends with Parents’ Weekend, where each team shows their game along with a formal presentation on their process, their challenges, their learnings and their successes.
+This week ends with Family Weekend, where each team shows their game along with a formal presentation on their process, their challenges, their learnings and their successes.

-While knowledge of art skills, software engineering, audio engineering and project management are all areas useful to a prospective NHSGA student, the single most important skill a student should possess in order to succeed in the program is a willingness to and facility with non-judgemental creative communication with teammates.
-Our observation is that students who have participated in activities such as sports, glee club, band, drama club, and the like all achieve greater success and enjoy the summer more thoroughly than a student who spends all their time playing video games by themselves prior to arrival.
+While knowledge of art skills, software engineering, audio engineering and project management are all areas useful to a prospective NHSGA student, the single most important skill a student should possess in order to succeed in the program is a willingness to collaborate and facilitate, with non-judgemental creative communication with teammates.
+Our observation is that students who have participated in activities such as sports, glee club, band, drama club, and the like, all achieve greater success and enjoy the summer more thoroughly, than a student who spends their time playing video games as an individual prior to arrival.
 While not a hard and fast rule, this observation holds true for the M.E.T. students as well as the NHSGA students, as video game development is a collaborative process and active enthusiastic communication is a must to achieve success.

-For further questions regarding this program, you may contact the Director of NHSGA, Chris Klug at email@example.com or at (412) 268-3258.
-We encourage reaching out prior to enrollment to ask Chris questions about whether your child would get the most out of our program.
+For further questions about NHSGA, you may contact the Director of NHSGA, Chris Klug (412.268.3258).
+We encourage reaching out prior to enrollment to ask questions about whether or not a student would get the most out of our program.

 There are a limited number of scholarships available for students applying to the Summer Programs for Diversity for National High School Game Academy.
 Scholarships cover the costs of tuition, housing and dining.
 All students are responsible for the costs of books, supplies, transportation and recreational expenses, with an average cost of $300.
 Students who are awarded scholarships will be notified in their decision letter.